The-International-Screeps-Bot/The-International-Open-Source/design.md

 Managers can be a combination of utilities, processors and data.

+## Data

+A state or set of states generally contained in an object.
+Should not include functions

+should probably be opperated on by Procs.

 ### Example

 The MarketManager handles caching market related data, updating / deleting it as needed, while pruning and optimizing existing orders that the bot controls.

 ## Use of classes

 Classes should be static.
-If a class needs to be instantiated, there is probably a better way to do it
+If a class needs to be instantiated, there is probably a better way to do it.

+Inherence of classes should be avoided.

+Mixing state and state modifiers (functions) in classes should be avoided.